 There can be numerous reasons why you choose to move abroad.
 Your current job may provide perks to work in a different office they have based in another country, or perhaps there’s a chance of work experience at your current University as an Erasmus programme.
-Whatever the situation, the world is filled with brilliant cities and places to explore a different way of living and working.
+Whatever the situation, the world is filled with brilliant cities and places to explore a different way of living and working, even if you’ve stumbled upon them on a sunny holiday.
 There also might be cities that you may not have thought were pleasant places to work or live.
-Here’s a run through of some of the best to work in around the world.
+Here’s a run through of some of the best places to work in around the world.

 Based in New Zealand, Auckland is seen as a city that offers a generally great way of living with places to visit and affordable prices in every aspect.
 It isn’t a heavily populated city and standards of living are relatively high as a result of this.
 There’s also a great tourist attraction to the country as a whole, which means there’s a diverse cultural population throughout.
 The only downfall to it is that public transport can be a pain because of the standards on there and cost to get around.